How to Write a Treatment (with Film Treatment Examples)

-Start to streamline your writing process with a film treatment.
+Start to streamline your writing process with a film script treatment.

-But wait…what’s a script treatment, or film treatment (we’ll use those terms interchangeably)?
-And more importantly, how can you write one that helps seal the deal, or evens sells the movie?
+What’s a script treatment, screenplay treatment or film treatment (we’ll use those terms interchangeably)?
+And more importantly, how can you write one that helps seal the deal, or even sells the movie?

-In this post I'm not only going to show you how to write an amazing script treatment that will aid in the development process, but how that document can also be super useful to you when you sit down to write the screenplay itself.
+In this post, I'm not only going to show you how to write an amazing treatment that will aid in the development process, but how that treatment process can also be super useful to you when you sit down to write the screenplay itself.

-A film treatment, or script treatment, is a multi-page document written in prose, that tells the story that happens in your screenplay.
-It has action, sparse dialogue, and works as a roadmap for the reader, producer, and writer.
+It's a multi-page document written in prose, that tells the story that happens in your screenplay.
+It is a synopsis, with action, sparse dialogue, and works as a roadmap for the reader, producer, and writer.

 This is your story, broken down into an easy-to-follow document, that anyone who picks it up can grasp immediately.

 And get excited about.

 This document must be engaging to any agent, assistant, executive, or layperson on the street.
 Your screenplay treatment will only shine with hard work.

 Why do you need a script treatment for your film?

 Screenwriters find treatments are beneficial when it comes to shopping the work around town.